AkashPatel241995/APImageTransactionEffect/README.md

 Author: BoyceChang

-If you like BCMagicTransition and use it, could you please:
+If you like APImageTransactionEffect and use it, could you please:

  * star this repo
  * send me some feedback.
 Thanks!